vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 WeeWX V4 will transition to using Python's [`logging`](https://docs.python.org/3/library/logging.html) package.
 It has several advantages:
 - It abstracts out logging destinations, formatting, and filtering, allowing all to be changed at runtime.
-- It has destinations that work on Windws.
+- It has destinations that work on Windows.
 - It can support email or socket logging.

 In short, it is a much more flexible facility.
 Plus, it's easy to use.